CLIMB-COVID/maptide/README.md

 ```
 If a region is specified, `maptide` will check for an index file with the same path as the BAM file, but with `.bai` appended on the end (i.e. `/path/to/file.bam.bai`).

-If it cannot find an index file in this location, `maptide` will still run anyway, just without an index file.
+If an index file does not exist in this location, `maptide` will still run anyway, just without an index file.

 Index files that do not follow the naming convention `/path/to/file.bam.bai` can still be used, but a path to the file needs to be provided:
 ```